SnapDrop/snapdrop/docs/chrome-dev-editor.md

-# Use Polymer Starter Kit on Chrome Dev Editor
+# Use Share With Me on Chrome Dev Editor

 If you are using a Chromebook, one of the few IDE you can use is [Chrome Dev Editor](https://github.com/GoogleChrome/chromedeveditor).

-To use the Polymer Starter Kit you have to download the [latest release](https://github.com/PolymerElements/polymer-starter-kit/releases) in the `light` flavor (the additional tools can't be used from CDE).
+To use the Share With Me you have to download the [latest release](https://github.com/PolymerElements/polymer-starter-kit/releases) in the `light` flavor (the additional tools can't be used from CDE).

 After downloading the `polymer-starter-kit-light-*.zip` file unpack it in a new folder (for Example `psk-light`) you should have a directory structure like